kcjengr/probe_basic/docs_src/source/quick_start.rst

 - Probe Basic is currently designed for 1920x1080 screen sizes only!
 - Probe Basic Requires graphics hardware that support OpenGL 1.50 or later
 - Probe Basic is tested on xfce4, during install of Debian 12 ISO:
+- DO NOT enter a Root password during installation, leave blank and skip this page.

     During installation, this screen below will appear, be sure to uncheck gnome and check xfce as pictured below. no other changes on this page are needed.